vazco/meteor-universe-collection/README.md

 And because this are EJSONable document types, you can use them for example with Session and ReactiveDict.

 UniCollection inherits from Mongo.Collection, but does not change original Mongo.Collection.
+SimpleSchema integration allows you to attach a schemas to collection and validates against chosen (or default) schema.
-Another good thing is that, UniCollection works with packages like aldeed:simple-schema and matb33:collection-hooks.
+Another good thing is that, UniCollection works with package matb33:collection-hooks.

 ## Installation